dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are identified by a non-empty sequence of UTF-8 codepoints with a few limitations.
-The blacklist is `@#[]()<>{}\/,;|&='"`, SP, C0 (0-31), and DEL.
+The blacklist is `@#[]()<>{}\/,;|&='"`, C0 (0-31), SP (32), grave (96), DEL (127), or the replacement character.
 Developers are encouraged to favor words that won't need escapes in most external contexts (such as URLs, HTML, Markdown, natural language text, or editable views), and that aren't too large.

-A useful subset of words is implicitly defined:
+A useful subset of words is automatically and implicitly defined:

 * the four Awelon primitive words `a`, `b`, `c`, `d`
 * words to encode natural numbers, regex `[1-9][0-9]*`
 * secure hash resources `$secureHash` or `%secureHash`

 Other words are user defined, through a dictionary.
 There is no hard limit on word size, but words should ideally be kept small.
 Words in Awelon are specific to their UTF-8 encoding - for example, use of a combining diaeresis is distinct from use of a precombined codepoint, and Awelon is case sensitive.
-In many cases, words may have simple, informal structure that integrates with tooling - such as defining `foo.doc` to represent documentation for `foo` or `foo.type` to provide hints for static type analysis.

-Standardization of encoding and naming conventions is left to developers.
+*Note:* Words may have extrinsic meaning and structural conventions understood by external agents and services, such as `foo.doc` to represent documentation, or `foo.type` to provide hints and assertions for static type analysis.
+This meaning is independent of Awelon language semantics, yet is relevant in context of [application models](ApplicationModel.md) and integration with real world systems.

 ## Dictionary

-Awelon has a simple, DVCS-inspired patch based dictionary representation:
+Awelon has a simple, DVCS-inspired patch-based dictionary representation:

         secureHashOfPatch1
         secureHashOfPatch2